Flo Settlement Claim Form Now Open (Deadline Oct. 15)

 April 22, 2026: Judge Donato signed the formal preliminary approval order for the Google and Flo Health settlements.
 (The Flurry portion was preliminarily approved separately back in May 2025.)

-May 2026 (current window): A.B.
-Data, Ltd. (the Settlement Administrator) is in the process of executing the court-approved notice plan.
-Email and short-form notice will go to identifiable Flo App class members, with broader digital notice rolling out across paid placements.
-The long-form notice and claim form are expected at PeriodTrackerDataPrivacyLitigation.com once notice goes live.
+May to June 2026 (post-approval): A.B.
+Data, Ltd. (the Settlement Administrator) executed the court-approved notice plan — email and short-form notice to identifiable Flo App class members plus broader digital notice — and published the long-form notice and claim form at PeriodTrackerDataPrivacyLitigation.com.

 October 29, 2026: Final approval hearing.
 Judge Donato will hold the final fairness hearing in the United States District Court for the Northern District of California, San Francisco Division.
 At this hearing, the court will decide whether to grant final approval to the Flo, Google, and Flurry settlements, rule on attorneys' fees and service awards, and address any objections.